KostarevVI/rehab-device/README.md

 # Translingual Neurorehabilitation Device
-*This project was developed for Huawei R&D department during its partnership with SPbSTU (Intelligent transport systems course).*
+*This project was developed with Huawei R&D department during its partnership with SPbSTU (Intelligent transport systems course).*

 ### Glossary
 ***Translingual neurostimulation (TLNS)*** — a way to directly and simultaneously activate multiple brain networks by natural spike flow generated